fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 A conventional column 2D chart used to show this data will look like the following:

-{% embed_all chart-configurations-annotations-example-1.js %}
+{% embed_chart chart-configurations-annotations-example-1.js %}

 Now, see how the same chart will look, when rendered using annotations:

-{% embed_all chart-configurations-annotations-example-2.js %}
+{% embed_chart chart-configurations-annotations-example-2.js %}

 Click [here](http://jsfiddle.net/fusioncharts/49dJJ/) to edit the above chart.